port949/doorways/site/content/blog/best-pillow-for-side-sleepers-2018-buyer-s-guide.md

 ---
-title: Best Pillow for Side Sleepers - 2018 Buyer's Guide
+title: "Best Pillow for Side Sleepers - 2019 Buyer's Guide"
 date: 2018-09-13T18:54:13.694Z
 slug: best-pillow-side-sleepers
-description: >-
-  What is the best pillow for side sleepers?
-We reviewed a dozen pillows designed for people that sleep on their side with natural and foam materials...
+description: >- "What is the best pillow for side sleepers?
+We reviewed a dozen pillows designed for people that sleep on their side with natural and foam materials."

 ---
 If you are a side sleeper, not just any pillow will do.
 In fact, if you use a pillow that does not have enough support for your head you could end up serious neck and back pain.